netzob/netzob/doc/documentation/source/index.rst

 ====================

 **Netzob** is an open source tool for reverse engineering, traffic generation and fuzzing of communication protocols.
-It allows to infer the message format and the state machine of a protocol through passive and active processes.
+It can be used to infer the message format and the state machine of a protocol through passive and active processes.
 The model can afterward be used to simulate realistic and controllable trafic.